 parts: example-part: type: nil stage-packages: - gnupg - wget organize: usr/bin: bin filesets: binaries: - bin/* - usr/bin/* headers: - “*.h” - -include stage: - $binaries - test/bin/test_app - $headers prime: - $binaries

-wgetdeb packages and its necessary dependencies to work isolated inside the part.
+wgetdeb packages, and their necessary dependencies, to work isolated inside the part.

-organizekey is being used, the contents in the install directory will be exposed to other parts in a cleaner form if desired or required; it is important to notice that when using
+organizekey is being used, the contents in the install directory will be exposed to other parts in a cleaner form if desired or required.
+Notice that when using

 $binarieswith the binaries defined in filesets.